haimglikman/whos-behind-that/README.md

 ## Changelog

+### v1.13.3 — bug fix
+- Fixed _cachedSrvVersion is not defined error that caused successful analyses to save as failed
+- saveToHistory errors no longer bubble up to trigger failed scan entries

 ### v1.13.2 — bug fix
 - Error messages now shown in persistent copyable banner instead of disappearing toast
 - Failed scans saved to history with red styling and error reason